tyler-beck-kr/module-federation/docs/esperanto.md

 - Give teams more ownership of when and how their changes make it to production
 - Quickly rollback or fix problematic modules
 - Granular rollbacks, only roll back the modules that have issues
-- Targeted hot-fixes, if a module needs to be hot-fixed it won't require a redeploy
+- Targeted hot-fixes, if a module needs to be hot-fixed it won't require an application redeploy
 - Enables advanced operational patterns
    - A/B testing of versions
    - Canary Deployments